bloop16/ioBroker.ollama/README.md

 ## Ollama Adapter for ioBroker

+🚀 **NEW in v0.2.1: Universal Model Compatibility!**
+Every model now works seamlessly with RAG integration!
+The Tool Server automatically handles chat processing for ALL models (including those without native tool support like `gemma3:4b`) through intelligent routing and fallback systems.

+🎯 **Enhanced in v0.2.0: OpenWebUI Tool Server Integration!**
+Ask your smart home questions directly in OpenWebUI chat and get intelligent answers based on your actual ioBroker data.
+Simply ask "Wie ist die Temperatur im Wohnzimmer?" or "Which devices are currently on?" and get contextual responses powered by RAG (Retrieval Augmented Generation).

 The ioBroker Ollama adapter provides a comprehensive AI integration solution that enables communication with Ollama servers through OpenWebUI frontend and allows you to use AI models directly from ioBroker.
 OpenWebUI serves as an optional web interface that sits on top of Ollama, providing enhanced API capabilities while still using Ollama as the underlying AI engine.
 This adapter combines traditional chat functionality with advanced features like vector database integration and AI-driven datapoint control.

 ### Description